PiyushKhanna30/Virtual-Assistant/README.md

 We can use some conditions for wikipedia.
 First to limit the number of sentences to be displayed and other is the language. wikipedia.summary(user_input,sentences=3) wikipedia.set_lang("es")

+Here I have added gui to python using tkinter module and used .place() for layout managing.